nitendragautam/nitendragautam/README.md

  I am a technology enthusiast and blogger who writes about various topics related to software engineering, machine learning, cloud computing, and information technology, including cloud computing, big data, machine learning, and DevOps.

- I  maintain a blog called NitendraTech where he shares his knowledge and expertise on these topics.
+ I  maintain a blog called NitendraTech where I  shares my knowledge and expertise on these topics.
 This blog provides insights and tutorials on emerging technologies and is a useful resource for anyone interested in staying up-to-date with the latest developments in the tech industry.
 I have done my  master’s in Computer Science Specializing in Big Data and holds a Graduate Certificate in Statistics from NDSU.

 ## Interest
 * Big Data Analytics